 since been sold by Vancouver New Condos and is now occupied by another congregation.

-moving September 29, 1991 to the old Montieth Memorial building on 7
+moving September 29, 1991 to the old Montieth Memorial building that has undergone roofing and drainage repair services (homepage) on 7

 Mile and Greenview, we have acquired a new Pastor, Rev. Kevin R.

 Johnson, and both membership and church giving have increased.
 Just as

 past moves by past Calvary congregations were inspired by God and

 resulted in success, we feel that our move will also result in great

 As a community of faith our Vision is to be Obedient Disciples, and Our Mission is to Go, Preach and Teach the Good News via https://www.vancouverrealestatepodcast.com/, Bearing Witness and Live as Ambassadors of Christ.

 When our history is next written it will tell of new buildings or